eth-sri/zkay/README.md

 (base) root@ff2ddb8da49c:/contract_host$ python3 /bpl-implementation/src/main.py test.bpl
 ```

-The output is placed in the current working directory and consists of the transformed BPL contract,
+The output comprises the transformed BPL contract, the contracts for proof verification,
-the contracts for proof verification, and the proof circuits in ZoKrates' domain-specific language.
+and the proof circuits in ZoKrates' domain-specific language.
+By default, it is placed
+in the current working directory.
+A different output directory can be specified using
+the `--output` command line argument.

-Note that the compilation may take a couple of minutes.
+Note that the compilation *may take a couple of minutes*.

 ## Transform and Run Transactions